-So what can we expect from the Amazon Echo Buds when the launch later this year?
+Here’s everything we know about the Amazon Echo Buds ahead of the launch later this year.

 Related: Best true wireless earbuds